-For writers who are using US, UK, Canadian or Australian English, there is usually no problem in using idioms that are specific to your language.
+For writers who are using US, UK, Canadian or Australian English, there is usually no problem in using idioms that are specific to your English language usage.

-But, as with similies and metaphors, a little goes a long way in good writing.
+But, as with similes and metaphors, a little goes a long way in good writing.

 If you are writing fiction, you might reserve your idiomatic usage to only the dialogue of one or two of your main characters.